keirthana/anbox-cloud-docs/howto/aar/deploy.md

     juju config aar -f config.yaml

+(sec-aws-cloudfront-cdn)=
 ### AWS CloudFront CDN support

 The distribution of the images can be highly improved by adding support for the AWS CloudFront CDN, which brings the images closer to your Anbox Cloud deployments in a more world wide context.
-The [AWS documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.html) describes all necessary setup steps.
+See the [Getting Started Guide on Amazon CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.html) for more information.

 Once you have set up a CloudFront distribution for your S3 bucket, you only need the base URL, public key and key pair ID to configure the AAR to use CloudFront to serve image downloads.